 Job streams (a) and (b) above, when run in the BG and F2 partitions with appropriate ASSGN statements, will enable simultaneous use of the DOS/VS RPG II compiler in both partitions.
 When running the compiler in either partition, the OPEN routines will search for file names IJSYS01, IJSYS02, IJSYSLN.
 In the BG partition the compiler will use cylinder 1 through cylinder 3 of a 3340, and in the F2 partition cylinders 4 through 6.

 Note: Label information for a private core image library (PCIL) has been provided in job stream (b).
-To link edit in a foreground partition a PCIL must be permanently assigned.
 See Creating and Working with Private Libraries in Chapter 3, Using the System for information on creating private libraries.

 Tailoring the Supervisor